genxsolutions/Elections/README.md

 ## Features Implemented

-- Show list of poll results
+- poll result display in the form of cards
 - show popup to show candidate name - just for the sake of 2nd screen flow
 - pull to refresh
 - floating button to refresh
-- show winner when counting completes
+- winner announcement when counting is finished
 - hide refresh button when counting completes
 - Room database for candidates to avoid loading again
 - no network and error screen with retry functionality
 - accessibility support
+- touch target optimization for easier interaction
 - dark and light mode support
 - config change handling
 - central dependency management